Mjz86/C_colon/mcc.md

  the real way we store them is in 4 cases( 2 and 0 being the most common) :

+ -  special cases:
+0. noexcept:
+ enumcatch is irrelevant, and the caller doesn't generate a sad path.
+1. noreturn:
+enumret is irrelevant,and the caller doesn't generate a happy path. the end of the callee scope in the control flow ( return) is ill-formed,  it must be unreachable ( at most by calling std::unreachable and using unsafe(unreachable) ).
+2. only 1 path is expected by the caller (ie: only return, only throw, only one jump table entry ): the path's adress is given to `return_ptr`, and the `catching_return_ptr`register is treated as if it was not an special register.
+3. only two paths expected by the caller (ie: only 2 return entry, only 2 throw entry, only 2 jump table entry ): one path's adresss  is given in the `return_ptr`, and the other pathes offset from the  `return_ptr` is stored in the `catching_return_ptr`.
+4. noexcept and noreturn combined: mostly used in terminate like functions,  no return pointer is provided and the base pointer is also not provided. only the stack pointer  and the instruction pointer are special registers, the used set is irrelevant because the caller cannot continue its execution. a tail call is granteed. having any out or inout prameters in the function signature is ill-formed, the context-type is an inval argument in such function signatures, and the callee is responsible for its destruction, although,  these types of functions are unsafe(longjump) to call because,  well , its a terminated program and no RAII unwind code was executed.

 0. no tables( `enum` ret) :